sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 called "Markov Analysis" has some detail on how to do this.
 Again, let the teaching team know if you go this route and we can provide more guidance.

-## Part 3: Project Writeup and Reflection
+## Part 3: Project Write-up and Reflection

 Please prepare a short (suggested lengths given below) document with the following sections: